ghiggi/radar_api/README.md

 ### 📥 Download radar data

-You can start to download radar data using the following code snippet:
+You can start to download radar data editing the following code example:

 ```python
 import radar_api